Barolo Castiglione 2014

 Grapes: 100% Nebbiolo

-Winemaking: The grapes are selected from small vineyards in Castiglione Falletto, Monforte, Barolo, Novello; the vines are between 7 and 40 years old, planted in a clay-limestone soil.
-Plants are trained with guyot method, with an average density of roughly 4800 units per hectare.
+Winemaking: The grapes are selected from small vineyards spread in the Barolo region.
+The vines are between 7 and 40 years old, planted in a clay-limestone soil.
+Plants are trained with guyot method, with an average density of roughly 4500 units per hectare.
 All the different crus are vinified and aged separately with slightly different processes to underline the singular characteristics of each parcel and terroir.
-Fermentation occurs in stainless steel with daily cap submersion for extraction of flavour and colour.
+Fermentation occurs in stainless steel with daily cap submersion for extraction of flavor and color.

-Aging: The wine is aged for 24-30 months in oak and then all parcels are carefully blended before bottling.
+Aging: The wine is aged for roughly 30 months in oak and barriques; all parcels are then carefully blended before bottling.

 Food Pairings: Hearty stew, wild game, roasted red meats and cheeses.